I’m a total geek for the Olympics, which means I’m a total geek for Olympic crafts for kids every two years.

 Decorating your living room or playroom with this free printable world flag bunting from Mr. Printables that kids can help put together would be a nice touch.

 These paper-cup bobsleds are so cute and easy, even for those of us without a crafty bone in our bodies!
 Just set your kids up with a sleeve of paper cups, some popsicle sticks, and their collection of LEGO minifigs or Playmobil people, and before you know it you’ll have an entire team of bobsledders.

 (We searched everywhere for the original source for this photo.
 If it’s yours, please let us know so we can credit you!)

 As long as you’re going through the kids’ LEGO stash, I’ll be be pulling out our huge bucket of random bricks so that my kids can make this DIY LEGO Olympic rings craft at Little Bins for Little Hands.
 Maybe they’ll even create a medal podium, a slalom course, or a bobsled with them too.
 Creativity, for the win!

-If the Olympics are sparking an interest in geography for your kids, this printable Olympic countries game at Planet Smarty should be fun for them.
+If the Olympics are sparking an interest in geography for your kids, this printable Olympic countries game at Planet Smarty should be fun for them while watching the Winter Olympics this year.
 Print out the Olympic rings and flags, then have your kids place the flags in the right spot on each map.
 You can get in on the fun too, parents — it’s not all that easy!